zopefoundation/meta/config/README.rst

    is now configured in ``tox.ini`` for packages which are no buildout recipes.)
 4. Run the tests via: ``tox``
 5. Create a branch and a pull request.
-(Prevent pushing to GitHub using the command line switch ``--no-push``.)
+(Prevent an automatic commit of all changes with the command line switch ``--no-commit``, or an automatic push to GitHub using the command line switch ``--no-push``.)

 After running the script you should manually do the following steps: